Kirill67km/Kirill67km/README.md

 ### :man_technologist: About me:

-I am a огтшщк DevOps-engineer!
+I am a junior DevOps-engineer!
 My path to it began with the educational platform Netology.
 At the moment, my training on the course has not yet been completed, and I am actively looking for a job where I can take the organization to a new level and also improve my skills to an even greater extent!

 ---